samjulien/blog/_posts/2018-06-04-brace-yourself-the-gdpr-ripple-effect-in-california.markdown

 While the [GDPR](https://auth0.com/blog/get-ready-for-gdpr/) is EU-centric, several countries and states in the U.S. have followed suit with similar privacy initiatives.
 The [CCPA](https://www.caprivacy.org/) (California Consumer Privacy Act) is a ballot measure set for November 2018, backed by a small team, including a local real estate developer, a former financial executive, and a former Central Intelligence Agency analyst.
 While several major major tech companies initially opposed the measure, Facebook recently [withdrew](http://variety.com/2018/digital/news/facebook-california-privacy-legislation-1202751054/) from the fight.
 Recent Cambridge Analytica [data leaks](https://auth0.com/blog/cambridge-analytica-and-facebook/) have added a poignancy to Facebook's role in protecting user data.

-{% include tweet_quote.html quote_text="While the GDPR is EU-centric, several countries and states in the U.S. Use public support for the initiative to your advantage." %}
+{% include tweet_quote.html quote_text="Several countries and states in the U.S. have followed GDPR with similar privacy initiatives.
+Use public support for the initiative to your advantage." %}

 The CCPA has strong momentum to pass.
 If it does not, swelling popularity for the legislation is still a call for California companies to clean up their data policies and protect their customers.